bharatsim/BharatSim/documentation.md

 ## Help & FAQs
 1. What is PerTickCache and how to use it?

     PerTickCache is a Map based temporary data store, which is used as cache.
-Calls on data store are typically time and resource consuming and within a tick there's a chance that some of the calls would become redundent.
+Calls on data store are typically time and resource consuming and within a tick there's a chance that some of the calls would become redundant.
 For such calls, model developer can store the results in the PerTickCache and access it from there.
 If the key is not present then call to data store would get through and then result would be stored back in the cache.
 Model developer needs to make sure the keys are unique to avoid overriding the results.
-The PerTickCache is auto cleaned at the begining of the tick.
+The PerTickCache is auto cleaned at the beginning of the tick.
 Example: In epidemiology, if we are trying to compute who all might get infected based on their area(Home, office, etc.) the total number of infected in the area remains constant for a particular tick and same can be used for all susceptible agents.

 2. Can I perform multiple updates on the node's property in a single tick?